The #1 Nuclear Provider in America

 That water heats clean water from a river or lake, which boils, becomes steam, and spins a turbine to generate power.
 The steam then condenses back into water and is returned to its source, and any leftover steam rises from the cooling towers.
 Aside from the source of the heat, the process is no different from how a coal or natural gas plant produces power.

-To control the speed of the reaction, control rods of various materials, like silver, boron, or cadmium, absorb the excess neutrons to prevent the reaction from becoming unstable or melting down.
+To control the speed of the reaction, control rods of various materials, such as silver, boron, or cadmium, absorb the excess neutrons to prevent the reaction from becoming unstable or melting down.
 All the control rods can be plunged into the reactor fully to shut it down within seconds.

 It’s safe and totally clean.
-The only glowing comes from the Cherenkov radiation, which is nothing more than the charged electrons from the fuel moving faster than light through a clear medium (in this case, water).
+The only glowing comes from the Cherenkov radiation, which is nothing more than charged electrons from the fuel moving faster than light through a clear substance (in this case, water).

-And Constellation produces more of this powerful, clean energy than anyone else.
-Its nuclear facilities span the country.
-Constellation operates in 48 states and has nuclear plants in Maryland, Texas, New York, Illinois, Pennsylvania, and more.
+Constellation produces more of this powerful, clean energy than anyone else.
+Its nuclear facilities span the country, as it operates in 48 states and has nuclear plants in Maryland, Texas, New York, Illinois, Pennsylvania, and more.

-Like BWX Technologies, this is a blue chip with catalysts on the horizon that are set to give it the growth potential of a far smaller stock…
+Like BWX Technologies (which I outline in detail here), this is a blue chip stock with catalysts on the horizon that are set to give it the growth potential of a far smaller stock.

 The Stars Are Aligning for Constellation Energy

-There are 54 nuclear power plants in the United States, and Constellation Energy runs 15 of them…
+There are 94 nuclear reactors in the United States, and Constellation Energy runs 21 of them − 10 more than any other company.

-It has 2.5 times more nuclear energy capacity than any other company in the United States…
+It has 2 1/2 times more nuclear energy capacity than any other company in the United States.

 It also has more customers than it knows what to do with, including tech giants like Microsoft.